cjam2014/2022-Travel-Map/README.md

-# Maps Javascript API Project Demonstration
+# Maps Javascript API Project

 This project is a basic demonstration of how Maps JavaScript API from GCP Marketplace can be incorporated into a website.